Bill Heindl Jr.: Personal life

 Heindl's coaching career was ended by a car accident in which he suffered a serious back injury.
 Coupled with the death of his father and a failed marriage, he fell into alcoholism and depression.
 He attempted suicide in 1980 by jumping off a bridge in Winnipeg.
 Heindl survived, but was left a paraplegic.
 He was supported by his former hockey teammates, including Bobby Orr, with whom he played in Oshawa as a junior.
 Orr organized a charity game in Winnipeg to raise money for Heindl.
 The game, played April 25, 1980, was played between former professional players and former members of the Canadian National Team and was attended by over 15,000 people at the Winnipeg Arena.
 Over $85,000 was raised for Heindl's recovery.
 Among the players to join Orr was Wayne Gretzky, and the event marked the only time the two NHL superstars played in the same game.

 Heindl's outlook improved, and he became an administrative assistant with the Canadian Paraplegic Association.
 He encouraged his friends and associates to help raise money for spinal cord research, the result of which became an annual golf tournament in Winnipeg which had raised over $200,000 in its first nine years.
-The event, called "The Will To Win" helped fund Winnipeg's Spinal Chord Research Centre.
+The event, called "The Will To Win" helped fund Winnipeg's Spinal Cord Research Centre.